Best AEO Agencies in 2026: 9 Top Firms for AI Search Visibility

 Founder & CEO of AEO Engine. #1 AEO & GEO Consultant in NYC (Digital Reference, 2026).
 Keynote speaker at Kevin King's BDSS 2026.

 Artificial intelligence has changed how buyers discover software, services, and products.
 Instead of clicking ten blue links, more people now ask ChatGPT, Gemini, Perplexity, and Google's AI surfaces for a direct recommendation.
-That shift creates a new marketing problem: if your brand is not well-structured for answer engines, you can disappear from the recommendation set even when you already rank in classic search.
+That shift creates a new marketing problem: if your brand is not well-structured for answer engines, you can disappear from the recommendation set even when you still rank in classic search.

 If you want the short version, here it is: